filecoin-project/boost-docs/getting-started/getting-started.md

 1. Open the Web UI

-Open http://localhost:8080 in your browser.
+Start the dev server with `npm run start` or prod with `npm install -g serve; serve -s build`.
+Open http://localhost:3000 in your browser.

 {% hint style="info" %}
 To access a web UI running on a remote server, you can open an SSH tunnel from your local machine:

 ```
-ssh -L 8080:localhost:8080 myserver
+ssh -L 3000:localhost:3000 myserver
 ```
 {% endhint %}